-- 1. If Desc is undefined, then return false. - 2.
-If both Desc.[[Value]] and Desc.[[Writable]] are absent, then return false. - 3.
+- If Desc is undefined, then return false.
+1. - If Desc.[[Value]] and Desc.[[Writable]] both have the value Unspecified, then return false.
+2 - 3.
 Return true.

-8.10.3 IsGenericDescriptor ( Desc )
+8.10.3 IsGenericDescriptor (Desc)

 When the internal IsGenericDescriptor function is called with property descriptor Desc the following steps are taken: